rokmohar/oo-galerija/README.md

 When the steps above are complete you can access the website on the the local address `http://symfony.local/`.

 **Note:** You must add `symfony.local` to your hosts and point it to the local IP address `127.0.0.1`.

+### Default user

+When you login for the first time use the default user credentials `username: user1` and `password: pass1`.
+You can change these on the account settings page.